vzsoares/shortener/README.md

 Make sure to have all requirements.

-- configure aws credentials

 local:

 1. Clone the repo
-1. Install node dependencies with `yarn install`
+2. Install node dependencies with `yarn install`
-1. Copy `.env.example` to `.env.dev` and `.env.prod` and fill the values
+3. Copy `.env.example` to `.env.dev` and `.env.prod` and fill the values
     > Some values only exist after running Terraform apply
+1. configure aws credentials
-2. Configure your runner in `nx.json tasksRunnerOptions`
+4. Configure your runner in `nx.json tasksRunnerOptions`
-3. ⚠️Configure the Terraform provider by changing or removing the `provider.tf` file in each environment.
+5. ⚠️Configure the Terraform provider `backend` by changing or removing the `provider.tf backend` section in each environment
-4. export AWS_PROFILE={your-profile}
+6. export AWS_PROFILE={your-profile}
-5. Deploy **once** with `nx run shortener:first-deploy:dev` and `nx run shortener:first-deploy:prod`
+7. Deploy **once** with `nx run shortener:first-deploy:dev` and `nx run shortener:first-deploy:prod`
-6. Get the cloudfront distribution id and put it on your env
+8. Get the cloudfront distribution id and put it on your envs
-7. Finally deploy with `nx run shortener:deploy:dev` and `nx run shortener:first:prod`
+9. Finally deploy with `nx run shortener:deploy:dev` and `nx run shortener:deploy:prod`

 github actions:
 - configure a `prod` and `dev` environment with: